laravel/spark-next-docs/3.x/spark-stripe/events.md

 [[toc]]

 Spark dispatches several [events](https://laravel.com/docs/events) that you may intercept and handle based on your application's needs.
 We will describe each of these events below.
+Each event contains a `$billable` instance and a `$subscription` instance.

 ## `Spark\Events\SubscriptionCreated`